GIScience/gis-training-resource-center/content/Module_5/en_qgis_module_5_ex3.md

 __Result:__ QGIS project with all necessary data ready to be analysed.

-### Step 4: Intersection of ML 1 data with the district polygons
+### Step 4: Intersection of ML 1 data with the district polygons <a id="step-4-intersection-of-ml-1-data-with-the-district-polygons"></a>

 __Purpose:__ The goal is to receive polygon layers which share both the borders and the attributes of both input layers.